algolia/instantsearch-core-swift/doc/maintenance.md

     - `pod trunk push InstantSearch-Core-Offline-Swift.podspec`

-    *Note: so far, there are warnings that we cannot avoid.
-The reason is the same as for the [API Client](https://github.com/algolia/algoliasearch-client-swift/).*

 - Edit the **release notes**: in GitHub, edit the tag and copy-paste the Change Log section for this release.

 - **Publish the documentation** to GitHub pages: `cd doc/build && git push`